Fish the private waters of the Musselshell River while staying in the comfort of our Fisherman’s Cabin.

 Estimated Future River Conditions: Musselshell River Gage (10 Day Forecast) - Harlowton, MT

 The ranch offers limited fly fishing along 3.1 miles of the Musselshell River upstream of bridge 191 near Harlotown, MT.
 Additional fishing of .94 miles to the west is available based on the Montana stream access law which allows navigating the river up to the high water mark.
 Fishing is limited to 4 rods per day.
-You can book a slot on the river between March 1 - October 31, excluding potentially high water in late April and May.

 Montana Stream Access Law, regarding the high water mark, there is no access above our property or below our property.
 It is all private property.
 There will be nobody fishing the river running through the ranch, other than those booked at the ranch.